About the foundation

-The foundation’s aim is to help young people in need, by easing their often difficult passage to adulthood and by supporting the victims of life threatening illnesses.
+The foundation’s aim is to help young people in need, by easing their difficult passage to adulthood and by supporting the victims of life threatening illnesses.
 The foundation also believes that the practice of music can be a privileged tool to help them find a passion in life, keeping them away from street gangs and criminality, and preventing school dropping.

 Since they themselves are young, the band’s members are particularly aware of the problems faced by teenagers.
 They are even more familiar with these problems as they are in constant touch with their fan base.
 “We started the Simple Plan Foundation as a way to try to give something back to our community and make a difference.
 After reading thousands of letters and e-mails from our fans and talking to them at our shows, we know very well how tough life can be for kids growing up.
 It breaks our hearts to see so many young people fighting to survive while feeling depressed and lost.
 We want our Foundation to help them find their way and show them that there's always a light at the end of the tunnel, that things can get better.”